-The short-lifetime LEO satellites (OSCARs I through IV and 5) are sometimes designated the Phase I satellites, while the long-lifetime LEO satellites are sometimes called the Phase II satellites.
+The short-lifetime LEO satellites (OSCARs I through IV and 5) are sometimes designated the Phase I satellites, while the longlifetime LEO satellites are sometimes called the Phase II satellites.
 There are other conventions in satellite naming that are useful to know.
 First, it is common practice to have one designation for a satellite before launch and another after it is successfully launched.
 Thus, OSCAR 40 (discussed later) was known as Phase 3D before launch.
 Next, the AMSAT designator may be added to the name, for example, AMSAT-OSCAR 40, or just AO-40 for short.
-Finally, some other designator may replace the AMSAT designator such as the case with Japanese-built Fuji-OSCAR 29 (FO-29).
+Finally, some other designator may replace the AMSAT designator such as the case with Japanese-built Fuii-OSCAR 29 (FO-29).

 In order to provide wider coverage areas for longer time periods, the high-altitude Phase 3 series was initiated.
 Phase 3 satellites often provide 8-12 hours of communications for a large part of the Northern Hemisphere.
 After losing the first satellite of the Phase 3 series to a launch vehicle failure in 1980.
 AO-10 was successfully launched and became operational in 1983.
-AO-13, the follow-up to the AO-10 mission, was launched in 1988 and re-entered the atmosphere in 1996.
-AO-10 provides some wide-area communications capability at certain times of the year despite the failure of its onboard computer memory.
+AO-13, the followup to the AO-10 mission, was launched in 1988 and re-entered the atmosphere in 1996.
 The successor to AO-13, AO-40 was launched on November 16, 2000 from Kourou, French Guiana.